 For me, heavy and face transforming contouring as an everyday thing are too much and I don’t have the time or the patience for it either because it’s ‘nonsense’ in the game of contouring.

-When you watch these videos of the heavy contouring, baking, and layers of foundations Some can look amazing when the final look is complete but have you considered the lighting they are using and also what about beauty filtering apps??
+Have you considered the lighting they are using and also what about beauty filtering apps??

 Professional lightings can make skin look flawless without any makeup on at all, they make colors pop, and they can smooth out harsh lines.